achraf768/caesar42/README.md

 ### Guidelines

-You have to use JavaScript, with any libraries or tool you need.
+You have to use JavaScript, with any libraries or tool you need. if you don't succeed in an exercise, don't hesitate to move on to the next one and leave a comment about your thoughts on the problem.
 Keep it simple!

 ## Problem